 Many years ago, during my training as a life coach, I completed an activity called, The Balance Wheel.
 Imagine a circle on a page, and then slice it up as you would a pie.
-Each slice of the pie was an area of our lives.
-Categories included, Career Financial, Spiritual, Physical, Mental, Emotional, Relationship and Social.
-The next step was to identify where we felt out of balance.
-Finally, we would then create goals and action steps that would balance out our parts – each slice of the pie separate and equal.
+Each slice of the pie was an area of my life.
+Categories included Career Financial, Spiritual, Physical, Mental, Emotional, Relationship, and Social.
+The next step was to identify where I felt out of balance.
+Finally, I was asked to create goals and action steps that would balance out my parts – each slice of the pie separate and equal.
 As a result of this work, I found that I was putting a lot of energy into areas of my life that weren’t all that important to me.
-Balance became my goal and in the process I became exhausted and unfulfilled.
+Balance became my goal and in the process, I became exhausted and unfulfilled.
 My balanced parts did not make me whole.

-Each of us is but one human with this lifetime to live.
-I believe that small space in the universe is best used to follow our curiosities and live by our values.
+Each of us is but one human with this present life to live.
+Might it be that this small space in the universe is best used to follow our curiosities and live by our values?
 In other words, let’s focus on wholehearted living.
-Yes, it’s sloppy and messy and big.
-But it will not slice our lives up into domains that require tending – instead it integrates all of who and what we are (community, job, spirituality, finances, family, career, etc) into our passions and our values.
+Yes, it’s sloppy and messy and big but it will not slice our lives up into domains that require tending.
+Instead, let’s integrate all of who and what we are (community, job, spirituality, finances, family, career, etc) into our passions and our values.

 Move from balance to integration.
 Let’s live our lives in the name of what we truly seek and then integrate the areas of our lives into this larger purpose.
 How?
 Start by asking a few questions: